 I say: don't.

-For women especially, we often find that our masculine energy and the "superwoman" mode many of us operate in will respond positively to that attitude.
 Burn the bridge, and masculine energy goes, "Okay!
 There's no going back.
 We must go forward.
-Let's hunker down and push through and harness up that amazing masculine energy and get stuff done".
+Let's hunker down and push through and get stuff done".

 It can often be a driver forward, so if you want to operate like that, then yes – burn your bridges, take giant leaps, and leave your previous "self" behind.